wmww/Skylight/readme.md

 # output: 14.9 0.0558215
 %%%

-# Coming Soon
+## Coming Soon
 More content is coming soon to this spec.
 Pleas give feedback on what is here and I'll get on adding more.
-Future content includes

-## Two Types of Lines
-Skylight has two types of lines, commands and statements.
-Commands are like BASH commands and statements are like statements in traditional languages.
-There are also expressions, which are a subset of statements.
-The difference between expressions and other statements is that expressions return a value and can be nested.
-Here are some examples of each:
-%%%
-# commands:
-ls
-ls -A -R
-git commit -m "bug fixes"
-if (ls *) >> (grep)
-print abc
-# statements (not expressions):
-var a = 12
-func concat(a, b, c) {return a.str() + b.str() + c.str()}
-a = 24 + 2

-# statemnts (are expressions):
-24 + 2
-concat(12, "xyz", true)
-34.str()
-%%%
-Statements and expressions are parsed with the same rules, but commands are pared differently.
-Every argument to a command is treated as a string litetral.
-Whether a line is a statements or command is determined by the first token in the line.
-If it is a keyword like func, or while, or if it is a known token previously declared with func or var then the line is treated as a statement.
-If it is a command declared with the cmd keyword, then the line is treated as a command.
-If it is unknown the line will generate an error.